-Truly, Tambor Tropical is a bird watcher’s paradise, with more than 200 different bird species recorded on and around the property.
+Truly, Tambor Tropical is a bird watcher’s paradise, with close to 300 different bird species recorded on and around the property.
 You don’t even need to be a birding aficionado to appreciate the variety of birds in this special area.

 Tambor Tropical frequently entertains guests from all over the world seeking the finest bird watching on the globe.
 The Tambor Tropical area, and the nearby Curú Wildlife Reserve and Cabo Blanco National Park, offer some of the best birding on the Nicoya Peninsula in addition to the 850 acre Tambor Tropical Farms.

 Rainforest Publications™ has developed artistically accurate portrayals of country-specific birds and wildlife guides for many countries.
 In support of local education, they will donate the purchase of their guides from the hotel lobby to Tambor Bay School.

 All photos on this site are authentic to Tambor and the vicinity.

 “There hasn’t been an instrument invented that could measure how much this special place means to me and my family.
 Beautiful as always and amazing memories.”

 - Mitch, Andrea and Sandra, Toronto, Canada